Log email replies in the CRM

 Make sure to connect your personal email using the correct email provider type.
 Your email provider is the service that enables you to send and receive emails.
 Common email providers include Gmail and Office 365.

 Confirm which email provider your email address is hosted with, then follow the instructions to connect to HubSpot with that provider.
-You can ask your IT resource, or you can use MxToolbox to look up your email domain's email service provider.
+If you're not sure which email provider your email address is hosted with, check with your IT administrator.
 If you do not connect using the correct provider, emails won't log.

 If you meet the requirements for reply logging, and your reply does not fit into one of the situations listed above, learn how to get help from HubSpot.
 Before reaching out, it is recommended to have an example of a contact record where the reply did not log as expected and the email headers from the reply received in your email account.
 Learn how to collect the email headers from some common email providers, or work with your IT resource to retrieve the headers.